-Please note that we take a lot of time, effort and pride to train volunteers so the bats in our care will benefit.
+Please Note that we take a lot of time, effort and pride to train volunteers so the bats in our care will benefit.
 We highly value the time and effort that serious, dedicated volunteers willingly give to Bat World Sanctuary.
-That being said, if you are only applying in an effort to see the bats, or you can only come in one day a month, volunteering at Bat World Sanctuary is probably not the best fit for you.
+That being said, if you are only applying in an effort to see the bats, or you can only come in one day a month, volunteering at Bat World Sanctuary is not the best fit for you.

 VOLUNTEERING FROM HOME

+- PUT UP A BAT HOUSE!
 Provide much-needed habitat for the bats in your area.

-4. PLAN AHEAD when it comes to construction and home remodeling projects during maternity season for bats.
+- PLAN AHEAD when it comes to construction and home remodeling projects during maternity season for bats.
 Baby bat season runs from early April to late September, depending on where you live.
 You may not even be aware that a few mother bats are raising their young in a secluded area of your attic or roof.
-Waiting until baby season is over will insure that these mothers can successfully raise their pups.
+Waiting until the baby season is over will insure that these mothers can successfully raise their pups.

-Set up an informational booth at local fairs, conventions, and Earth Day events.
+- SET UP AN EDUCATIONAL BOOTH Set up an informational booth at local fairs, conventions, and Earth Day events.
 We will be happy to provide literature to get you started.
 Click here for ideas on educational displays.

+- MAKE YOUR TOWN SMARTER!
 Write a Letter to the Editor about the benefits of bats, and be sure to include how to humanely handle bats if they become a problem in local homes and businesses (click here to learn more).
-Also write public interest articles to spread the word through other types of publications.
+Also, write public interest articles to spread the word through other types of publications.

-You will need the right sort of idea and right location for it.
-Example – you might host a Fruit Bat Benefit – $25 gets participants a basket of fruit (donated by a local produce store).
+- CREATE A FUNDRAISER FOR BAT WORLD You will need the right sort of idea and the right location for it.
+For example – you might host a Fruit Bat Benefit – $25 gets participants a basket of fruit (donated by a local produce store).

-We share photos and educational information almost every day on our Bat World’s Facebook page.
-If you know someone who is afraid of bats, please have them join our page so they can see what bats are really like.
+- ENCOURAGE OTHERS TO JOIN OUR FACEBOOK PAGE We share photos and educational information almost every day on Bat World’s Facebook page.
+If you know someone who is afraid of bats, please have them join our page so they can see what bats really like.
 Educating others is the key to saving bats around the world!

-If you shop at Amazon.com, please create an Amazon Smile account and choose Bat World Sanctuary as your designated charity.
+- USE AMAZON SMILE If you shop at Amazon.com, please create an Amazon Smile account and choose Bat World Sanctuary as your designated charity.
 Every time to sign into Amazon Smile and shop, Amazon Smile will send us a donation!